 But first the ribs and festival behind the fundraising.

 If you are from Eastern Canada or US, you may be familiar with a rib festival.
 My hometown of London Ontario boasts that they are Canada’s first and biggest and the festival runs for 5 days over the August long weekend.
 They’ve been at it since 1985.
-Here in Esquimalt, they hold their event over 3 days in early September, since 2014.
-Things were stalled a bit during 2020 due to COVID but they will be back September 10-12, 2021.
+Here in Esquimalt, they have been holding their event over 3 days in early September, since 2014.
+Things were stalled a bit during 2020 due to COVID but a scaled-back version was held September 10-12, 2021.
+Hopefully the full-version ribfest will be held in 2022.

 Menus will feature pork and beef ribs and some vendors may also have a chicken option.
 But as the name implies, it’s mostly about the ribs.
 Saucy, smokey, divine goodness!